-&lt;sup>20 AER, Final Regulatory Investment Test for Transmission Application Guidelines, December 2018, p.
+&lt;sup>19 AER, Final Regulatory Investment Test for Transmission Application Guidelines, December 2018, p.
 95.

-Appendix F Description of the modelling methodologies applied
+6. Description of the modelling methodologies applied

-This appendix outlines the methodologies and assumptions we have applied to undertake for this RIT-T assessment.
+This section outlines the methodologies and assumptions we have applied to undertake for this RIT-T assessment.

-F1 Overview of the risk cost modelling framework
+6.1 Overview of the risk cost modelling framework

-We have applied an asset 'risk cost' evaluation framework to quantify the risk cost reductions associated with replacing the identified AC boards that are primarily focused on mitigating risk as inputs to economic evaluation and options analysis.
+We have applied an asset 'risk cost' evaluation framework to quantify the risk cost reductions associated with replacing the identified AC boards that are primarily focused on mitigating risk as input to economic evaluation and options analysis.